On the stability of persistent entropy and new summary functions for TDA: Introduction

+When it is not necessary to find significant differences in data but a classification task is needed, the usual approach is to replace statistical tests with machine learning methods.
+In this case, summarizing persistent homology in a number may be too restrictive, since we are projecting an infinite-dimensional space (persistence barcodes) to only one dimension (persistent entropy).
+One solution might be to use summary functions instead.
+Common approaches to summarizing persistence barcodes include kernel functions such as persistence multi-scale kernel \cite{multi-scale}, persistence weighted Gaussian kernel \cite{32} and sliced Wasserstein kernel \cite{Oudot}, as well as persistence-diagram vectorizations such as the already mentioned persistence landscape, persistence silhouettes \cite{Silhouettes}, persistence images \cite{adams}, Euler characteristic curves \cite{euler}, topological intensity maps \cite{cosmic} and Betti curves \cite{2019,Umeda_2017}.
+In this paper, we will define two new stable summary functions based on persistent entropy that can be used as a complementary function to the previous ones to describe persistence barcodes.

-The paper is organized as follows: After reminding the existing theory regarding persistent homology and persistent entropy in Section 2, we provide stability results of persistent entropy in Section 3.
-In Section 4, we introduce three summary functions derived from the concept of persistent entropy and study their stability.
+The paper is organized as follows.
+After recalling the theory of persistent homology in Section 2, stability and scale-invariance of persistent entropy is introduced in Section 3.
+In Section 4, we define two new summary functions derived from the concept of persistent entropy and study also their stability.
 Examples showing the applicability of these functions are also given.
+The usefulness of the summary functions defined in this paper is showed in Section 5.
 The paper ends with a section devoted to conclusions and future work.